Calamitous/old.calamitylane.com/_posts/2010-12-19-Chrome-OS-on-the-CR-48-It-Has-Developer-Bits.markdown

 title: "Chrome OS on the CR-48: It Has Developer Bits!"
 layout: post
 category: programming
+image: "/images/post_icons/chrome_logo.png"
+image_alt: "Delicious crunchy bits, like bacon which has been slightly burned."
 published: true
 ---
 So for anyone out there who is not already insanely jealous of my good looks and/or impeccable fashion sense, you should know I was one of the recipients of a CR-48 netbook in Google's free giveaway.